Nevada vs. Colorado State NCAA Football Odds, Plays and Insights | November 27, 2021

 - Nevada has seven wins against the spread in 11 games this year.

-- The Wolf Pack have been favored by 4.5 points or more five times this season and are 3-2 ATS in those matchups.
+- So far this season, the Wolf Pack have been installed as favorites by a 4-point margin or more five times and are 3-2 ATS in those contests.

-- Nevada has eclipsed the over/under in 63.6% of its opportunities this year (seven times in 11 games with a set point total).
+- Nevada's games this year have gone over the total in seven out of 11 opportunities (63.6%).

-- Nevada is 5-3 against the spread and 6-2 overall this season when the team records more than 26.1 points.
+- Nevada is 5-3 against the spread and 6-2 overall in games when it records more than 26.1 points.

-- In games that Nevada totals more than 365.3 yards, the team is 6-3 against the spread and 7-2 overall.
+- Nevada is 6-3 against the spread and 7-2 overall when the team amasses more than 365.3 yards.

 - The Wolf Pack have turned the ball over nine times this season, three fewer than the Rams have forced (12).